Techgenius-Systems/Library-Management-System/README.md

 # Library-Management-System
-This systems aims to use for library management
+This systems aims at using it for library management